pivotal/docs-tap/getting-started.md

       resources: ["rabbitmqclusters"]
       verbs: ["get", "list", "watch"]
     ```

-    ```
+1. Apply the YAML by running the following command.

+    ```console
      kubectl apply -f resource-claims-rmq.yaml
     ```

-3. Ensure that the namespace is setup to use installed packages so that Application Workloads can be created successfully.
-See [Set Up Developer Namespaces to Use Installed Packages](install-components.md#setup).
+1. Ensure that the namespace is set up to use installed packages so that Application Workloads can
+be created successfully.
+For more information, see [Set Up Developer Namespaces to Use Installed Packages](install-components.md#setup).

+The Application Operator is responsible for provisioning, upgrading, and deleting service
+resources:

-4. Let’s now switch roles from the _Service Operator_ and to that of the _Application Operator_, who is responsible for provisioning/upgrading/deleting service resources.
-We'll create a `RabbitmqCluster` Service Instance that we can use to bind to our Application Workload.
+1. Create a `RabbitmqCluster` Service Instance that you can use to bind to your Application Workload.
+See the example below.

     ```yaml
     #rmq-1.yaml
     ---